drts01/notes/stackedit/presentations/2020-py-env.md

 ## Outline

 1. Intro
+	1. Problem
+	2. Why Me
-2. Installing Python (10 min)
+2. Installing Python (8 min)
 	1. pyenv
 		1. What and Why
 		2. Installing and Compiling
 	2. Setting up environment
 		1. bashrc
 		1. Default Python(s)
-3. Virtual Environments (20 min)
+3. Virtual Environments (17 min)
 	1. What and Why
 	2. Pipx
 		1. What and Why